tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

                                  Table 1

-* The parameter "pq-kem" MUST be present and set to the PQC KEM algorithm.
+* The parameter "kem" MUST be present and set to the PQC KEM algorithm.
-* The parameter "pq-pk" MUST be present and contains the PQC KEM public key encoded using the base64url {{?RFC4648}} encoding.
+* The parameter "kem-pk" MUST be present and contains the PQC KEM public key encoded using the base64url {{?RFC4648}} encoding.
-* The parameter "pq-sk" MUST be present for private keys and contains the PQC KEM private key encoded using the base64url encoding.
+* The parameter "kem-sk" MUST be present for private keys and contains the PQC KEM private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.
 * The parameter "crv" MUST be present and contains the Elliptic Curve Algorithm used (from the "JSON Web Elliptic Curve" registry).
 * The parameter "x" MUST be present and contains the x coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 * The parameter "y" MUST be present and contains the y coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 This parameter is not present for "X25519".